sequenceiq/blog/source/_posts/2014-08-12-docker-networking.markdown

 #Result: Connection to 172.17.51.2 3333 port [tcp/*] succeeded!
 ```

 After the tunnel is set up and activated the remaining commands are very similar to the commands executed in the "Direct Routing" section.
-The main difference here is that we do not rout ethe traffic directly to other vm, but we are routing it into ```dev tun1``` and ```dev tun2``` respectively.
+The main difference here is that we do not route the traffic directly to other vm, but we are routing it into ```dev tun1``` and ```dev tun2``` respectively.

 With GRE tunnels a point-to-point connection is set up between two hosts, which means that if you have more then two hosts in your network and want to interconnect all of them, then n-1 tunnel endpoint needs to be created on every host, which will be quite challenging to maintain if you have a large cluster.